 Mothers who plan to breastfeed can hire a lactation consultant, who will identify any potential problems they might run into.
 This service is FSA-eligible before and after you give birth.

-If your baby has dermatitis, eczema or dry skin, the moisturizing lotion you buy is FSA-eligible, even if you don't have a prescription.
+If your baby has a skin condition like dermatitis, eczema or diaper rash, the healing ointments and creams you buy is FSA-eligible.
 Baby lotion is often designed for sensitive skin and may be less harsh than formulas made for adults.

 How to Use Your FSA